rrosopa/npv-exercise/README.md

  - make sure that your machine has [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download ".NET Core 3.1 SDK") installed
  - open the project in Visual Studio 2019
  - publish the project NPV-Exercise.Database, this would create the database tables needed for the project
- - change the AppDatabaseConnectionString value found  in the appSettings.json file with the valid connection string
+ - change the AppDatabaseConnectionString value found  in the necessary appSettings.json file with the valid connection string (on local environment, make sure its appSettings.Development.json)
  - Build the npv-exercise project